Itiviti/gradle-nuget-plugin/README.md

     apply plugin:'nuget'

     nugetSpec {
-        // Closure will be applied to XMLBuilder nuspec = [
+        // Array, Map and Closure could be used to generate nuspec XML, for details please check NuGetSpecTest nuspec = [
             metadata: [
                 title:          'project title'